Mall owner Washington Prime files for chapter 11 bankruptcy protection

 Nevertheless, previous government stay-at-home orders and business closures designed to slow the pandemic crushed many retailers’ bottom lines, imperiling their ability to pay rent to landlords such as Washington Prime.

-Other mall owners such as CBL & Associates Properties Inc (CBLAQ.PK) and Pennsylvania Real Estate Investment Trust (PEI.N) filed for bankruptcy last year.
+Other mall owners such as CBL & Associates Properties Inc and Pennsylvania Real Estate Investment Trust filed for bankruptcy last year.

 Our Standards: The Thomson Reuters Trust Principles.